angular/angular-cli/docs/documentation/test.md

     <code>--config</code> (aliases: <code>-c</code>)
   </p>
   <p>
     Use a specific config file.
-Defaults to the protractor config file in angular-cli.json.
+Defaults to the karma config file in `.angular-cli.json`.
   </p>
 </details>